-It’s great that the Alliance for Biking and Walking two years ago named Boston the country’s safest walking and biking city, but in US cities, walking safety and biking safety are relative terms.
+It’s great that the Alliance for Biking and Walking three years ago named Boston the country’s safest walking and biking city, but in US cities, walking safety and biking safety are relative terms.
 Bikers in all cities have to be careful at all times.
 They need to take care, which often means preventive action.
 With that in mind, Rhett the Terrier puppet and Warren Towers have teamed up to teach you how to ride on the roads the best way they know:

 Through an up-tempo, educational hip-hop song.